Overview of Florida Mortgages

 Florida Jumbo Loan Rates

-What’s a jumbo loan, you ask?
-Throughout the U.S. the “conforming loan limit” is generally $417,000.
-Home loans in excess of $417,000 are “non-conforming” or “jumbo” loans.
-They can’t be sold on by your lender to Fannie Mae and Freddie Mac.
+Across the U.S., the conforming loan limit is generally $647,200.
+Home loans in excess of the county’s limit are considered non-conforming or more commonly, jumbo loans.
+They can’t be sold by your lender to government mortgage corporations Fannie Mae and Freddie Mac.
 That, plus the fact that they’re larger loans, means jumbo loans are more risky for lenders to take on and therefore come with higher interest rates.

 Certain areas are more expensive than average, however.
-In those places, the conforming loan limit is higher than $417,000, which means you can get a bigger loan without being bumped into the jumbo loan category.
-Only two Florida counties have conforming loan limits above $417,000.
-In the other counties, you’ll have to take out a jumbo loan if your mortgage is greater than $417,000.
+In those places, the conforming loan limit is higher than $647,200, which means you can get a bigger loan without being bumped into the jumbo loan category.
+As of 2022, only one Florida county has a conforming loan limit above that amount: Monroe County, with a limit of $710,700.

 Florida ARM Loan Rates

-An adjustable-rate mortgage (ARM) is a mortgage whose interest rate can change over the life of the loan.
+An adjustable-rate mortgage (ARM) is a mortgage with an interest rate that changes over the life of the loan.
 ARMs generally come with introductory interest rates that are lower than the going rates for 30-year fixed-rate loans.
 That introductory rate will hold for a period of 1,3,5,7 or 10 years, depending on the terms of the loan.
-After that, the lender can adjust the interest rate of the loan, which generally means an upward adjustment.
+After that, the lender can adjust the interest rate of the loan once a year.
+Generally, the rate increases.
 The amount by which the interest rate on an ARM can jump is capped in the loan term, so you won’t wake up to a 30% mortgage rate.

 Florida Mortgage Resources

 If you need help with your Florida mortgage there are resources available to you.
 If you meet the income and home purchase price requirements you can qualify for the Florida Housing First Time Homebuyer Program from the Florida Housing Finance Corporation.
-The program offers 30-year fixed-rate first mortgages to first-time homebuyers.
-Well, it doesn’t offer the mortgages directly but it sponsors those mortgages through participating lenders.
-Separate programs offer help with down payment assistance and closing costs.
+The program sponsors 30-year fixed-rate first mortgages for first-time homebuyers.
+Additional programs offer help with down payment assistance and closing costs.

 If the worst happens and you face foreclosure, the process will be a lengthy one.
 Florida does not allow non-judicial foreclosure, so your lender will have to take you to court.
-Florida is a “recourse state.”
-Translation?
-Say your home is foreclosed and you owe more to your lender than the home is currently worth.
-The lender can ask a judge for a “deficiency judgment” to go after you for the difference between what you owe and what the lender will get from selling the foreclosed home.
+Florida is a recourse state.
+That means if your home is foreclosed and you owe more to your lender than the home is currently worth, the lender can ask a judge for a deficiency judgment to go after you for the difference between what you owe and what the lender will get from selling the foreclosed home.

 Florida Mortgage Taxes

-The Mortgage Interest Tax Deduction is one of the most famous tax deductions in the country.
-It lets you deduct mortgage interest you paid during the tax year from your taxable income when you file your federal income taxes.
-Can you claim the same deduction when you file your Florida state taxes?
-No, because Florida doesn’t have a state income tax.
+The mortgage interest tax deduction is one of the most famous tax deductions in the country.
+You’re allowed to deduct mortgage interest you paid during the tax year from your taxable income when you file your federal income taxes.
+In some states, you can claim the same deduction when you file your state taxes.
+Not in Florida, however.
+The state doesn’t have income tax.

 However, there are other mortgage-related Florida taxes worth knowing about.
 There’s a transfer tax any time you’re preparing documents that transfer an interest in real estate.
-That tax is $.70 per $100 of the money paid for the property.
-The one exception to this is Miami-Date County, where the rate is $.60 per $100 of value.
+That tax is $0.70 per $100 of the money paid for the property.
+The one exception to this is Miami-Dade County, where the rate is $0.60 per $100 of value.
 These rates apply to single-family residences only.
 If you sell a property that’s not a single-family property there is an additional surtax of $.45 per $100.
 It’s customary for the seller to cover transfer taxes and fees in Florida.